Babak Khorramdin Revolt: Capture of Babak

-After the destruction of Babak's stronghold (al-Badhdh) in 837, he retreated westward with a few of his companions and looked for sanctuary with the Armenian Noble Sahl Smbatean.
+After the destruction of Babak's stronghold in 837, he retreated westward with a few of his companions and looked for sanctuary with the Armenian noble Sahl Smbatean.
 Babak requested that his brother be sheltered apart by another Armenian noble, trying to ensure safety.
 However, the plan was unsuccessful.
 Though Babak formed a temporary alliance with Armenian nobles, these relationships were often fragile and self-interested.
-Eventually, Sahl handed Babak over to the Abbasids.
-By surrendering him to the caliphal forces, Sahl aimed to regain favour at the Abbasid leadership.
-This incident marked the end of Babak's resistance.
-Sahl had abused Babak's mother, sister, and wife in Babak's presence, that happened before turning them all over to the caliph.
+Eventually, Sahl handed Babak and his brother over to the Abbasids.
+By surrendering him to the caliphal forces, Sahl aimed to regain favour at the Abbasid leadership. it was said that Sahl had abused Babak's mother, sister, and wife in Babak's presence, that happened before turning them all over to the caliph.

-This act was meant to symbolically and politically disgrace Babak, portraying him as morally and militarily defeated.

 Babak's tragic end, involving Sahl's betrayal and his brutal execution, reflected the belief that Babak had claimed higher status than he deserved.
 Sahl allegedly mocked him during the betrayal, saying:

 "You are just a herder of cows and sheep.
 What have you got to do with kingship, political decisions, or armies?"

-This was viewed as the ultimate humiliation: an aristocrat reasserting his authority over a false claimant.
-Both Babak and his brother were subsequently delivered to the Abbasid forces.